ptabasso2/oteljavalab/section07/README.md

     This adds a resource attribute indicating that the telemetry is coming from a production environment.

-3. **Sampling Rate**: To control the amount of telemetry data collected, you can adjust the sampling rate.
+3. **Sampling rate**: To control the amount of telemetry data collected, you can adjust the sampling rate.
 For example, to sample 50% of traces:

     ```java
     -Dotel.traces.sampler=traceidratio -Dotel.traces.sampler.arg=0.5